Click here for more information about laboratory operations and procedures

 Draw peripheral blood sample first since the amount of blood obtained will determine how much is obtained from the CVC.

 Inoculate one set of aerobic & anaerobic bottles with the peripheral sample, dividing the volume in half for each bottle.
-Label bottles and a microbiology requisition as "peripheral".
+Label bottles as "peripheral" and submit with a microbiology requisition for a DTTP Peripheral Blood Culture.

 Inoculate a second set of aerobic & anaerobic bottles with the line sample, dividing the volume in half for each bottle.
-Label bottles and a microbiology requisition as "line".
+Label bottles as "line" and submit with a microbiology requisition for a DTTP Central Blood Culture.

 |Amount to Collect||40 mL blood|